-(5) The State Superintendent of Schools or his or her designee; and
+(4) The State Superintendent of Schools or his or her designee; and

-(6) Ten public members that serve at the will and pleasure of the Governor and are appointed by the Governor with the advice and consent of the Senate, as follows:
+(5) Nine public members that serve at the will and pleasure of the Governor and are appointed by the Governor with the advice and consent of the Senate, as follows:

-(c) The Secretary of Commerce or his or her designee shall chair the council and appoint one of the other council members to serve as vice chair.
-In the absence of the Secretary of Commerce or his or her designee, the vice chair shall serve as chair.
+(c) The Secretary of Commerce shall chair the first meeting at which time a chair and vice chair shall be elected from the members of the council.
+In the absence of the chair, the vice chair shall serve as chair.
 The council shall appoint a secretary-treasurer who need not be a member of the council and who, among other tasks or functions designated by the council, shall keep records of its proceedings.

 (d) The council may appoint committees or subcommittees to investigate and make recommendations to the full council.
 Members of these committees or subcommittees need not be members of the council.